A level Retakes Autumn 2021 Sitting

 It is likely that for different reasons some students will be unhappy with their teacher assessed grades.
 Gavin Williamson has said: "This year it is important that students have the opportunity to sit an exam if they wish to improve their teacher assessed grade.
-The government’s policy is, therefore, that there needs to be a full series of GCSE, AS and A level examinations held in the autumn and I expect Ofqual to make provision for this.
-Ofqual are currently consulting on what form the autumn exam series may take.
+The government’s policy is, therefore, that there needs to be a full series of GCSE, AS and A level examinations held in the autumn and I expect Ofqual to make provision for this."

-Rochester Independent College will be offering intensive revision and exam preparation for students who choose to take advantage of the autumn sitting to prove their potential.
-Students will be able to attend these revision courses whether they choose to sit their autumn exams at their previous school, or move to RIC as a fully enrolled student.
+Rochester Independent College will be offering, subject to teacher availability, intensive revision and exam preparation for students who choose to take advantage of the autumn sitting to prove their potential.
+Students will be able to attend these revision courses whether they choose to sit their autumn exams at their previous school, or move to RIC.

-We would not recommend retaking in October if a student has received very low calculated grades or centre assessment grades and is seeking grade As.
-A one year course in these circumstances is likely to be more credible and effective, particularly given the disruption to most students' year 13 study programmes, many will have been out of the classroom for six months.
+We would not recommend retaking in October if a student has received low teacher assessed grades and is seeking grade As or entry to highly competitive university courses.
+A one year course in these circumstances is likely to be more credible and effective, particularly given the disruption to most students' year 13 study programmes.
 We will be happy to advise about the different resit options.

 What Do We Know About The Autumn 2021 A level Exam Sitting?

 If you’re unhappy with your teacher-assessed grade and appeals are unsuccessful, you will be able, as last year, to sit the exams in the autumn and use whichever grade is higher.